 - Vehicles are current late-model cars, with dual brakes, in good condition with large driver training signs.

 - Textbooks are current and in good condition.
-Each student will a variety of materials including a copy of the state driver's handbook and the state graduated licensing rules.
+Each student will receive a variety of materials including a copy of the state driver's handbook and the state graduated licensing rules.

 - Instructors will keep a record of each student's progress and the school will be able to accommodate different learning styles and speeds.